replicatedhq/replicated-docs/docs/reference/kots-cli-docker-ensure-secret.md

 Creates an image pull secret that the Admin Console can utilize in case of [rate limiting](../enterprise/image-registry-rate-limits).
 Will validate the credentials before creating the image pull secret.
+Running this command will create a new application version based on the latest one with the new pull secrets added to all kubernetes specs that have images.
+In order for this secret to take effect, the new version must be deployed.

 ### Usage